Time series saliency maps: explaining models across multiple domains: Methods

-\paragraph{Derivation sketch.} The original IG is only defined for real inputs.
+\textbf{Derivation sketch.} The original IG is only defined for real inputs.
 To enable complex-valued transformations, such as the Fourier transform, we extend IG for real-valued functions $g$ with complex inputs $\boldsymbol{z}$, referred to as \textit{Complex IG}.
-Our derivation builds on the two key points in Section \ref{sec:problem_statement_and_motivation}: \begin{enumerate} \item \textbf{Line integral definition.} We begin our derivation by defining a function $u$ that is equivalent to $g(\boldsymbol{z})$.
-Just like in the case of real inputs, eq. \ref{eq:integrated_gradients_original}, we elaborate on the line integral $\int_\gamma du$.
+Our derivation builds on the two key points in Section \ref{sec:preliminaries_integrated_gradients}: \begin{enumerate} \item \textbf{Line integral definition.} We begin by lifting $g:\mathbb{C}^n \rightarrow \mathbb{R}$ to a real function $u:\mathbb{R}^{2n} \rightarrow \mathbb{R}$ with $u([\boldsymbol{p}, \boldsymbol{q}]) = g(\boldsymbol{p} + j \boldsymbol{q})$, and apply the line-integral argument to $\int_\gamma du$.
 The end goal is to end up with a sum of integrals $\sum_i \int...dt$ similar to eq. \ref{eq:original_ig_derivation}.
 In the final step, each IG element is defined as the corresponding integral term of the final sum, $\int...dt$. \item \textbf{Stokes' Theorem.} We define $u$ and derive complex IG to ensure path independence and satisfy the \textit{Completeness axiom}, which may fail for functions of several complex variables \cite{lebl2019tasty}.
 To this end, we first state and prove Lemma \ref{lem:cross_domain_ig_lemma} as an intermediate result.
 Using Lemma \ref{lem:cross_domain_ig_lemma}, we then derive Definition \ref{def:cross_domain_ig} using Wirtinger calculus. \end{enumerate}